 - 5.4.1 Travel Plans are living documents that need to be updated regularly.
 Implementing a Travel Plan involves a continuous process for improving, monitoring, reviewing and adjusting the measures in the plan to reflect changing circumstances.
-Monitoring the FTP is essential in gauging the success of the measures adopted at meeting the targets. - 5.4.2 Travel Plans should be monitored regularly to ensure the measures agreed in the Action Plan / planning permission are being implemented, that it is delivering the modal shift required by the targets and that it is up-to-date and remains effective as situations change and new opportunities emerge. - 5.4.3 It is anticipated that monitoring could be undertaken as set out below, with the exact details to be agreed with SGC prior to occupation. - 5.4.4 Baseline travel surveys could be undertaken within 3-6 months of the development achieving 25% occupation, that is, on occupation of the 157th dwelling.
-A minimum response rate should be agreed with SGC before the baseline survey is undertaken.
-If necessary, an incentive could be offered to encourage responses. - 5.4.5 The results of the travel survey should be reviewed and an initial target for the reduction of single car occupancy journeys set (see more in Section 5.6 below).
+Monitoring the FTP is essential in gauging the success of the measures adopted at meeting the targets. - 5.4.2 Travel Plans should be monitored regularly to ensure the measures agreed in the Action Plan / planning permission are being implemented, that it is delivering the modal shift required by the targets and that it is up-to-date and remains effective as situations change and new opportunities emerge. - 5.4.3 Baseline travel surveys should be undertaken by SGC as TPC.
+If necessary, an incentive could be offered to encourage responses. - 5.4.4 The results of the travel survey should be reviewed and an initial target for the reduction of single car occupancy journeys set (see more in Section 5.6 below). - 5.4.5 The surveys should then be repeated annually for five years.
+The resultant mode share, measures and targets should be reviewed accordingly.
+The surveys should be undertaken at the same time of the year to allow for more reliable monitoring and comparison. - 5.4.6 In addition to the surveys, the uptake of incentives should be monitored.
+The need for Automatic Traffic Count (ATC) surveys to monitor vehicle trips to and from the site will be reviewed by SGC as the TPC.